-'The strength of Cambridge IGCSE qualifications is internationally recognized and has provided an international pathway for our students to continue their studies around the world.'
+School feedback: 'The strength of Cambridge IGCSE qualifications is internationally recognized and has provided an international pathway for our students to continue their studies around the world.'

-Gary Tan, Head of Schools and CEO, Raffles International Group of Schools, Indonesia
+Feedback from: Gary Tan, Head of Schools and CEO, Raffles International Group of Schools, Indonesia

-International Recognition and Acceptance
+International recognition and acceptance

 Our expertise in curriculum, teaching and learning, and assessment is the basis for the recognition of our programs and qualifications around the world.
-The combination of knowledge and skills in Cambridge IGCSE Mathematics (US) gives students a solid foundation for further study.
+The combination of knowledge and skills in Cambridge IGCSE Mathematics (US) gives learners a solid foundation for further study.
 Candidates who achieve grades A to C are well prepared to follow a wide range of courses including Cambridge International AS & A Level Mathematics.